reFraw/CATIA2/README.md

 To add a personal dataset, remember that it must have two folders, called 'training' and 'test', where in each one there are subfolders related to the classes.

 ### Usage
-1)Enter 'python3 main.py' in CATIA2 folder.
+1) Make 'setup.sh' executable with 'chmod +x setup.sh'

+2) Execute 'setup.sh' with './setup.sh'

+3) Start CATIA2 by typing 'CATIA2'

 The initial start of the program allows the creation of the DATASETS, models_saved and results folders.

 ### Notes
 1) The inspiration for the writing of this project comes from the TAMI tool (https://github.com/Djack1010/tami) used during my internship and thesis work.
-2) Currently start the program using WSL.
+2) Currently work only on WSL.